 The property is not Listed, however it is situated within a Conservation Area.

-The property is available either To Let as a whole (excluding the rear hairdressing unit) on a new lease offering a flexible tenant break after 12 months, or alternatively the owners will consider a Sale of the Freehold interest with vacant possession on completion subject to a lease to the hairdressers, which is due to expire in March 2022.
+The property is available either To Let as a whole (excluding the rear hairdressing unit) on a new lease offering a flexible tenant break after 12 months, or alternatively the owners will consider a Sale of the Freehold interest with vacant possession.

-The main shop and front unit over 4 floors is available at a rent of £27,500 per annum based on a letting on a Full Repairing and Insuring lease, for a term of years to be agreed subject to a tenants break after 12 months.
+The main shop and front unit laid out over 4 floors is available at a rent of £25,000 per annum based on a letting by way of a ‘tenant friendly’ Internal Repairing and Insuring lease, for a term of years to be agreed subject to a tenants break after 12 months.